5-second-rule/website/_posts/2014-05-26-shazzy-gustafson---week-8-report.md

 ### If there were goals you were unable to meet, what were the reasons?
-* Wasnt able to model the blood clot just didnt have time to get around to it
+* Wasn't able to model the blood clot just didn't have time to get around to it

 ### What are your specific goals for the next week?